 Guess the date that most Britons let their New Year fitness goals slip.
 Perhaps the enthusiasm wanes some time in April, or maybe in late February when the evenings are still dark, the temperature is still cold and memories of last summer are starting to fade.

 Crikey!
 That’s not great.
-On the plus side, anyone faltering by then has 9 days of exercise behind them in 2019.
-On the other hand, there are 356 days of the year to go.
+On the plus side, anyone faltering by then has eight days of exercise behind them in 2021.
+On the other hand, there are 357 days of the year to go.

-Strava says it analysed data from 4 million UK based activity uploads and 31.5 million global activities to come up with this date.
+In 2018, Strava analysed data from 4 million UK based activity uploads and 31.5 million global activities to come up with this date.
 It also says that data from the Strava Year in Sport report shows there are some key ways to stay motivated which, generous souls that we are here at road.cc, we’re going to share with you now.